Shinerising/ShareScreen2GooglePlus/README.md

 If you only want to share part of your screen, try HOTKEY: CTRL + ALT + H. Then you can choose the part you need to share.

+You can configure the hotkey in setting panel, your hotkey settings will be applied after restart.

 Please notice this application won't be shown in Windows Taskbar but in Tasktray.